Students Arrival Time: 8:30am (Arrivals Prior to 8:30am go to Extended Care room)

 - A separate pair of gym shoes should be kept at school for gym and indoor recess.

-- All garments must be in good condition and worn as intended (e.g., no holes, no dramatically or intentionally oversized, garments worn at waist, and be properly hemmed).
+- All garments must be in good condition and worn as intended (e.g., no holes and not dramatically or intentionally oversized).
 When questions arise regarding the suitability of a student’s attire, the Principal, in consultation with the child’s teacher, will make the final decision.

 - In the event that a child’s appearance is considered unacceptable, the parent will be notified.
 In cases of repeat occurrences and, at the discretion of the teacher or Principal, the student may be removed from the classroom until a change of clothing is provided.